Matador-AI/Codejam14/README.md

 ---

 #### 🏆 Success Criteria:
-- The project should use the dataset provided.
+- The project should use the **dataset provided**.
 - The tool should **understand and respond conversationally** to user queries.
 - NLP should enable natural, flexible communication, handling ambiguous or incomplete inputs gracefully.

+---

+Resources:
+- The dataset is available both as a CSV and JSON file.
+- Another md file is available, explaining what each datapoint means.